tartavull/context/docs/concept.md

 ## Conclusion

-Orchestrator transforms how we work with AI by embracing a fundamental truth: focused conversations work better than long, meandering ones.
+Context transforms how we work with AI by embracing a fundamental truth: focused conversations work better than long, meandering ones.
 By building a system where chats can create and manage other chats, we unlock a new paradigm for AI-assisted work - one that's more efficient, more reliable, and more transparent.

 The future of LLM applications lies not in trying to fix the multi-turn problem at the model level, but in building intelligent orchestration layers that work with the natural strengths of these systems.

 ## Get Involved

-We're building Orchestrator in the open.
+We're building Context in the open.
 Check out the [GitHub repository](https://github.com/tartavull/orchestrator) to follow our progress, contribute ideas, or build upon this concept.

 ---